dbt-labs/corp/dbt_style_guide.md

 - Lines of YAML should be no longer than 80 characters.

-- Sources and model list items in a single .yml file should be sorted alphabetically to make configurations easier to find in larger files.
+- Items listed in a single .yml or .md file should be sorted alphabetically for ease of finding in larger files.

 - Each top-level configuration should use a separate `.yml` file (i.e, sources, models)
   Example: